How to carry money abroad from India while travelling

 There are also a few countries where card usage is not prevalent (e.g. many cities in China etc.).
 However almost all these countries accept USD.
 Even shops exchange USD for local currency.
 That too at very good rates.

-Moreover if you are left with excess USD at the end of the trip, there is no pressure to spend it.
+Moreover if you are left with excess USD at the end of the trip, there is no pressure to spend it at the duty free.
 You can always bring it back to India and spend on future trips.
 Highly unlikely that USD will be demonetised :).
 Euro/ Pound Sterling are also good substitutes for USD..

 Also note that buying not-so-common foreign currencies (e.g..
 Thai Baht) in India is always expensive.